Self-leveling underlayment. It sounds soooooo easy, doesn’t it?

 Hopefully, I’ve helped to dispel the misconception that working with self-leveling underlayment is easy.
 It doesn’t do all the work.

 In fact, the more work and preparation that you do prior to your pour the better things will go.
+For information on other types of floor preparation options, see my post on tile underlayment.

 I hope things go well and please ask any questions in the comments below.